bonfire-networks/bonfire-app/docs/BONFIRE-FLAVOURED-ELIXIR.md

 # Bonfire-flavoured Elixir

-Bonfire has a few libraries that are widely used internally and make writing elixir feel a little bit different.
+Bonfire has a few libraries that are widely used in the codebase and make writing Elixir feel a little bit different.
 To help you get less confused by this, I've put together this handy guide on what I'm calling "bonfire-flavoured elixir"!

+Please note this guide assumes you already know [Elixir](https://elixir-lang.org/getting-started/introduction.html).

 ## Arrows

 The elixir [|> ("pipe") operator](https://hexdocs.pm/elixir/Kernel.html#%7C%3E/2) is one of the things that seems to get people excited about elixir.
-I suspect it's because they're lazy about coming up with names, which I can appreciate.
+I suspect it's because they're lazy about coming up with function names, which I can appreciate.
 Unfortunately it's kind of limiting.
 The moment you need to pipe a parameter into a position that isn't the first one, it breaks down and you have to drop out of the pipeline format or write a secondary function to handle it.

 Not any more!
-By simply inserting `...` where you would like the value to be inserted, it will override where it is placed!
+By simply inserting `...` where you would like the value to be inserted, it will override where it is placed.
 This allows you to keep on piping while accommodating that function with the annoying argument order.

 I stole the idea from [an existing library](https://hexdocs.pm/magritte/Magritte.html) and removed a